AishwaryaM1111/test1_openlane/README.md

+# test1_openlane

-# test1_openlane  this repositry for the Simple example on Fulladder in openlane
+This is a repositry for the Simple example on Fulladder in openlane